ARISE-Initiative/robosuite/docs/modules/environments.md

 Every environment owns its own `MJCF` model that sets up the MuJoCo physics simulation by loading the robots, the workspace, and the objects into the simulator appropriately.
 This MuJoCo simulation model is programmatically instantiated in the `_load_model` function of each environment, by creating an instance of the `Task` class.

-Each `Task` class instance owns an `Arena` model, a list of `Robot` model instances, and a list of `Object` model instances.
+Each `Task` class instance owns an `Arena` model, a list of `RobotModel` instances, and a list of `ObjectModel` instances.
 These are **robosuite** classes that introduce a useful abstraction in order to make designing scenes in MuJoCo easy.
 Every `Arena` is based off of an xml that defines the workspace (for example, table or bins) and camera locations.
-Every `Robot` is a MuJoCo model of each type of robot arm (e.g. Sawyer, Panda, etc.).
-Every `Object` model corresponds to a physical object loaded into the simulation (e.g. cube, pot with handles, etc.).
+Every `RobotModel` is a MuJoCo model of representing an arbitrary robot (for `ManipulationModel`s, this represent armed robots, e.g. Sawyer, Panda, etc.).
+Every `ObjectModel` corresponds to a physical object loaded into the simulation (e.g. cube, pot with handles, etc.).

-Each `Task` class instance also takes a `placement_initializer` as input.
-The `placement_initializer` determines the start state distribution for the environment by sampling a set of valid, non-colliding placements for all of the objects in the scene at the start of each episode (e.g. when `env.reset()` is called).

 ## Task Descriptions

-We provide a brief description of each environment below.
+While **robosuite** can support environments from different robotic domains, the current release focuses is on manipulation environments (`ManipulationEnv`), We provide a brief description of each environment below.
 For benchmarking results on these standardized environments, please check out the [Benchmarking](../algorithms/benchmarking) page.

 ### Single-Arm Tasks